unexist/blog/_drafts/logging-vs-tracing.md

 [distributed][] ones?

-In this post I want to demonstrate the difference between **logging** and **tracing** and talk about the good parts, the bad parts and why I would prefer one over the other.
+In this post I want to demonstrate the difference between **logging** and **tracing** and talk why and when I would prefer one over the other.
 So in the first part we are covering the basics and talk a bit about what both actually is.
 After that, I am going to present my really convoluted example just to prove my point and based on that we are going to do the actual comparison.